Bonnography/amici/README.md

-Sitepackage for the project "Jens Lehmann Constructions"
+Sitepackage for the project "Amici"
 ==============================================================

 Run node modules not in this Folder, its working in the root of the composer installation.